Richard Ligon

-Richard Ligon (1585?–1662), an English author, lost his fortune as a royalist during the English Civil War (1642-1651), and during this turbulent time in England he found himself, as he notes in his narrative, a "stranger in my own country.”
-On 14 June 1647, he left for Barbados to gain his fortune in the New World, like many of his fellow countrymen.
-Ligon purchased half of a sugar plantation in Barbados.
+Richard Ligon (1585?–1662), an English writer.
+He lost his fortune as a royalist during the English Civil War (1642-1651), and during this turbulent time in England he found himself, as he notes in his narrative, a "stranger in my own country.”
+On 14 June 1647, he left for Barbados to gain his fortune in the Caribbean, like many of his fellow countrymen.
 After two years residence on the island he was attacked by a fever, and returned to England in 1650.
 He was soon afterward put into prison by his creditors.
 There are conflicting reports as to whether his narrative was conceived of in prison as a way to pay off his creditors and gain his freedom, or before his imprisonment at the urging of Brian Duppa, Bishop of Salisbury.
 His work, a folio with maps and illustrations, is entitled A True and Exact History of the Island of Barbados and was published in London in 1657 and again in 1673.

+English court

+Ligon may have been a page in household of Anne of Denmark, queen-consort to James VI and I, and he attended the court of Charles I of England.
+He mentions the appearance of Anne of Denmark at a masque at the Whitehall Banqueting House in his writings, and seems to describe the New World as mediated through his experience of masque culture.
+In 1628, Ligon was the executor of the court musician John Coprario.